zygos/wd-material/material/3-frameworks/1-spa/4-hands-on.md

 # Task Description

-This hands-on exercise will introduce you to the concept of client-side page routing, which will enable you to build an application with multiple views (pages).
+This hands-on exercise will introduce you to client-side page routing, enabling you to build an application with multiple views (pages).

 ## Vue Router

-To allow our application to have multiple pages, we will use the [Vue Router](https://router.vuejs.org/) package.
-It deeply integrates with Vue.js core to make building Single Page Applications with Vue.js a breeze.
+We will use the [Vue Router](https://router.vuejs.org/) package to allow our application to have multiple pages.
+It deeply integrates with Vue.js core to make building Single-Page Applications with Vue.js a breeze.

 This will introduce:

 - a new `views` folder in our project which contains the page-level components
-- a new `router` folder in our project which links browser URL paths to these page-level components
+- a new `router` folder in our project that links browser URL paths to these page-level components
 - two new components: `<RouterView>` to display the current page component and `<RouterLink>` which is used to navigate between them

 All of these new elements will be automatically included in our project when we initialize it with Vite.